broncio123/champs-booksprint-planning/demo/champsbook/content/act2/3-Ches/.ipynb_checkpoints/roamiso-checkpoint.md

 For our purposes the Hamiltonian formulation of the isokinetic thermostat then has several advantages.
-There has been considerable development in our understanding of phase space structures governing chemical reaction dynamics in recent years, see, for example, references .
+There has been considerable development in our understanding of phase space structures governing chemical reaction dynamics in recent years, see, for example, references.
  This phase space structure approach has been applied to the Hamiltonian isokinetic thermostat formalism [@ezra2008impenetrable; @collins2010phase].
 In this paper we continue these developments in our study of the Hamiltonian phase space structure associated with the roaming mechanism as exhibited in Chesnavich's model subjected to a Hamiltonian isokinetic thermostat.

-This paper is outlined as follows: In
-Sec.
-[2](#sec: HIK){reference-type="ref" reference="sec: HIK"} we
-discuss the Hamiltonian formulation of the isokinetic thermostat for a general system of the form 'kinetic $+$ potential'.
-In Sec.
-[3](#sec:CMR){reference-type="ref" reference="sec:CMR"} we introduce Chesnavich's model for roaming in CH$_4^{+}$, and discuss the dynamical origin of roaming in terms of families of unstable periodic orbits and their associated invariant manifolds.
-In Sec.
-[4](#sec:ICM){reference-type="ref" reference="sec:ICM"} we introduce the Hamiltonian for Chesnavich's model subject to an isokinetic thermostat.
-In the absence of self-retracing orbits for the thermostatted system, we find two families of periodic orbits that are relevant to the roaming phenomenon.
-Analysis of escape times and Lagrangian descriptors shows that roaming does indeed occur in the thermostatted system, via a mechanism analogous to that found in the Hamiltonian case.
-Sec.
-[5](#sec:conc){reference-type="ref" reference="sec:conc"} concludes.

-# The Hamiltonian Isokinetic Thermostat {#sec: HIK}
+## Development of the Problem {#sec: HIK}

-## Thermostatted Hamiltonian
+### Thermostatted Hamiltonian

 We consider a Hamiltonian system
 \begin{equation}